 Global Solidarity Accounting

-To replace purely financial measures of wealth and development, a new approach to global non-financial accounting is being developed to directly measure how progress in solidarity can lead towards environmental sustainability and human well-being.
+To replace purely financial measures of wealth and development, a new approach to global non-financial accounting has been explored to measure directly how progress in a spirit of global solidarity can lead towards environmental sustainability and human well-being.

-• A new system of global accounts for the common good relevant to human and natural well-being is being developed using relevant science-based non-financial units of account.
+• A new system of global accounts for the common good relevant to human and natural well-being has been described using relevant science-based non-financial units of account.

 • Nine initial indicator forms of capital are identified to respect both the planetary environmental boundaries of the global commons and the minimum human and social standards for the common well-being of all humanity.

 • These accounts could measure dimensions of human solidarity and become the basis to internalise environmental and social externalities, leading to global taxes or fines on damaging activities and supporting payments for social contributions and environmental regeneration in the common interest, in an integrated dynamic global system aiming for human and natural well-being and sustainability.

 • Development of these accounting systems will provide the basis for the gradual replacement of the present economic paradigm and financial system which values only monetary wealth and GDP.

-Basic working paper by Arthur Dahl, updated 22 July 2022
+Basic working paper on Global Solidarity Accounting by Arthur Dahl, updated 22 July 2022